Jessie J. Knight, Jr.

 Tomkins co-authored, “Litigating Global Warming: Likely Legal Challenges to Emerging Greenhouse Gas Cap-and Trade Programs in the United States,” which was published in the May 2009 issue of Environmental Law Institute’s News & Analysis Journal; “Shareholder Derivative Actions: From Cradle to Grave,” Practising Law Institute (2006, 2007); and “Recent Developments in Shareholder Derivative Actions,” Practising Law Institute (2001 -2005).
 She was named three years in a row as a “Southern California Rising Star” in surveys conducted by Law & Politics Media Inc. and published in Los Angeles magazine.
 She was also profiled by the Los Angeles Business Journal for their Who’s Who of Environmental Lawyers and Who’s Who of L.A.
 Law special sections in 2008.

-Tomkins serves on the board of directors for the California Minority Counsel Program and the Library Foundation of Los Angeles.
+Tomkins serves on the board of directors for the California Minority Counsel Program, Library Foundation of Los Angeles and Constitutional Rights Foundation.
 She previously served on the board of directors for the Conference of California Public Utility Counsel, the Women’s Lawyers Association of Los Angeles and Uncommon Good.